 Professor Mike Kerr studied medicine in Bristol (UK), General Practice in York and Psychiatry in Cardiff.
 He came to Wales in 1990.
 His clinical practice is in the epilepsies associated with learning disability and in the assessment and treatment of epilepsy and psychiatric disorder.
 He has been closely associated with initiatives in improving the public health of people with an intellectual disability including developing the Cardiff Health Check, which is used across England and Wales.
 Academically he has published widely on healthcare, epilepsy and intellectual disability and held research grants from many funding bodies.
-He is chair of the Advisory Board for Wales of Epilepsy Action, a trustee of Epilepsy Research UK and is a medical advisor for the Rett Society, and SUDEP ACTION.
-He is a member of the International League Against Epilepsy (ILAE) commission on neuropsychiatric aspects of epilepsy and an editor of the Cochrane collaboration epilepsy group.
-He has been appointed as a clinical Champion for Wales.
+He is a medical advisor for the Dravet Society UK.
+He is chair of the International League Against Epilepsy (ILAE) commission on psychiatric aspects of epilepsy.
+He has previously been appointed as a clinical Champion for Wales.
 In 2015 he was appointed as an Ambassador for Epilepsy by the International League Against Epilepsy.
 In 2019 he was awarded the Excellence in Epilepsy award of the UK chapter of the ILAE.

 My elder sister, Catherine, died from SUDEP at age 29, in 1989.
 This was before SUDEP Action or Epilepsy Bereaved had been established and when information was almost impossible to find.
-I know now how much it would have helped us to have the support and access to information which SUDEP Action provides.
-We read an article in the national press shortly after Epilepsy Bereaved was formed, and we went to an early meeting.
-My mother became involved in the family support side as a volunteer, but it took a lot longer for me to feel I could actively participate.
-I became involved with a very active group of volunteers in the North West who were raising funds and awareness, and I then became a Trustee in 2010.
-My background is as a speech therapist working for the NHS and now for a charity so I have some relevant professional as well as personal experience.
-My main role as a Trustee is to maintain close links with Karen and Tracy in their bereavement support and counselling roles.
-I wanted to be involved because I have seen the huge positive difference the charity has made, not only in terms of the support it provides bereaved families, but in the health promotion, awareness raising and research elements to its work, which means that SUDEP is now recognised internationally, and people living with epilepsy and families are beginning to get access to the information they deserve.
+I know now how much it would have helped us to have the unique support and access to information which SUDEP Action provides.
+My mother became involved in the family support side of the Charity as a volunteer, and I first became involved with a group of active volunteers in the North West who were raising funds and awareness.
+I then became a Trustee in 2010.
+My background is as a speech and language therapist and I work for the NHS and in the voluntary sector, so I have some relevant professional as well as personal experience.
+My main role as a Trustee is to maintain close links with the specialist counselling and bereavement support service that SUDEP Action provides.
+I have seen the huge positive difference that SUDEP action makes, not only in terms of the support it provides bereaved families, but in the health promotion, awareness raising and research elements to its work, which mean that SUDEP is now recognised internationally, and people living with epilepsy and those close to them are beginning to get access to the information they deserve.